 (left) Side portal of the Cathedral; (right) portal of S. Domenico

 The side portal of the Cathedral was designed in 1424 in a rather traditional way.
 The portal of S. Domenico is dated 1483 and its shape is entirely different.
-It shows the impact of the Renaissance frames of portals and windows designed by Luciano Laurana and Francesco di Giorgo Martini for the palaces of the da Montefeltro (see those at Gubbio and Pesaro).
+It shows the impact of the Renaissance frames of portals and windows designed by Luciano Laurana and Francesco di Giorgo Martini for the palaces of the da Montefeltro (see those in Gubbio and Pesaro).

-Giovanni Santi was court painter to Federico and Guidobaldo da Montefeltro and his fresco at Cappella Tiranni is regarded as his masterpiece.
+Giovanni Santi was court painter to Federico and Guidobaldo da Montefeltro and his fresco in Cappella Tiranni is regarded as his masterpiece.
 The interest for the painting is increased by the fact that Giovanni Santi was the father of Raphael and that it is believed he portrayed his son (aged seven) as one of the angels and himself as St. John the Baptist.

 (left) Late XIIIth century tower protecting Porta Massara; (right) il Torrione